venson/starbucks/README.md

     - profile.json - demographic data for each customer
     - transcript.json - records for transactions, offers received, offers viewed, and offers completed

-# 5. Results
-   1. Offer do make a difference.
-   2. Offers will descrease the profit.

-      With offers, the profit decreased 67931.25 dollars total,2.43 dollars for each order,if the consumers came to starbucks as usual without offers.
-But we get 18.89% of the orders with a increase in profit
-   3. It possible to find a model to predict the profit difference with orders.

-# 6. Assumption
-   1. The model a consist gross profit margin, which is not very accurate for the profit prediction of each order.
-   2. We assume consumers's order follow normal distribution and have consistant pattern, in actual they may come alone or with different numbers of friends, which should make a lot of difference.